diagram-codes/diagram-codes-engine-client/README.md

 This repository contains the client library for embedding the Diagram Codes Engine into a Web Application.

-**An active integration subscription is required for using it**
+**An active integration subscription is required for using this library in production.**

-With an active integration subscription you will receive a custom URL for the render-service (can also be self hosted).

-We provide a test render service url for trying it.

 ## Install

-yarn add diagram-codes-engine-bridge
+yarn add diagram-codes-engine-client

 ## Usage

 Import the module:

 ```
-import diagramEngine from 'diagram-codes-engine-bridge'
+import diagramEngine from 'diagram-codes-engine-client'
 ```

 Then, set the path to the engine.
 This is provided to you when registering